theupdateframework/specification/tuf-spec.md

   **5.0**. **Record the time at which the update began** as the fixed update start time.
-Time is fixed at the beginning of the update workflow to allow an application using TUF to effectively pause time, in order to prevent metadata which is valid at the beginning of an update from expiring during the update workflow.
+Time is fixed at the beginning of the update workflow to allow an application using TUF to effectively pause time, in order to ensure that metadata which has a valid expiration time at the beginning of an update does not fail an expiration check later in the update workflow.

   **5.1**. **Load the trusted root metadata file.** We assume that a good, trusted copy of this file was shipped with the package manager or software